The information in this article applies to:

 - The change in thickness will be applied to the new wall type's structural layer.

-- The structural layer must be at least 1/16" thick, and so walls have a minimum thickness.
+- The structural layer must be at least 1/16" thick.

 - If a wall type's thickness is modified, the wall will resize about the outside edge of its structural layer.